AssafGolani/Naive-TcpServer/README.md

 # Naive-TcpServer
-A naive TcpServer written in JAVA for future use
+A naive Tcp-Server (TCP Protocol) written in JAVA for future use